line/armeria/site/src/sphinx/advanced-spring-webflux-integration.rst

          */
         @Bean
         public ArmeriaServerConfigurator armeriaServerConfigurator() {
-            return builder -> {
             // Customize the server using the given ServerBuilder.
+For example: return builder -> {
+                // Add DocService that enables you to send Thrift and gRPC requests from web browser. builder.serviceUnder("/docs", new DocService());

+                // Logging every request and response which is received by the server. builder.decorator(LoggingService.newDecorator());

+                // Write access log after completing a request. builder.accessLogWriter(AccessLogWriter.combined(), false);

+                // You can also bind asynchronous RPC services such as Thrift and gRPC:
+                // builder.service(THttpService.of(...));
+                // builder.service(new GrpcServiceBuilder()...build());
             };
         }
     }